Imperial Road motorcycle tour Morocco – itinerary

 Day 15 Sierra de Gredos to the Picos Continuing north past León and back into the Cantabrian mountains, then into the Picos de Europa mountains.
 The Picos rise dramatically to a height of 2600m.
 With hundreds of miles of twisty mountain roads to explore.
 Tonight we’ll be able to enjoy our last meal together and a few drinks as a group.
 447 km / 278 miles

-Day 16 to Santander After breakfast last but not least our final route will take us along the ”Pots n Pans route” an impressive road with every type of bend possible.
+Day 16 to Santander After breakfast its time to say goodbye to your tour guide or guides before heading to the port. last but not least this mornings ride will take you along the ”Pots n Pans route” an impressive road through the Picos with every type of bend possible.
 The road first rises high up over the mountains and twists and turns back down through a deep gorge.
-The scenery is simply awesome! as we make our way down towards the coast.
-In time to catch our Ferry home in the afternoon.
+The scenery is simply awesome! heading down towards the coast.
+In time to catch the Ferry home in the afternoon.
 Once on board it’s time to relax, have a beer and exchange details with new friends.
 154 km / 96 miles

 ”Pots and Pans route”